horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 On the one hand, you may be thinking "oh, wow, that is somewhat surprising that all these integrals are simply linear combinations of three specific integrals."
 On the other hand, you may be thinking "we've gotten pretty far out into the weeds.
 Weren't we talking about astronomy?"

-Unfortunately, we have departed from astronomy to a more abstract problem.
+Yes, we are departing from astronomy to a more abstract problem.
 However, we are not that far away, and our actions will have consequences in astronomy and other fields.
 Let's address the practical implications of Legendre's discovery.
 Firstly, keep in mind that this was an era before calculators, and most important calculations relied on using tables of pre-calculated values.

 What Legendre showed was that calculating values for the three kinds of elliptic integrals is enough to help us solve many general integral problems.
 Indeed, quoting [our source][4]: "For a new function to be accepted into mathematics it has to be shown to be useful, and if it is to be applied then its values have to be known numerically.
 Legendre devoted Book III (1816) to the production of several sets of tables..., and then put the new functions to work solving geometrical and mechanical problems."

 So Legendre's abstract discovery of classifications did indeed relate to progress in practical matters.
 Diverse physical problems were reduced into the three kinds of elliptic integral, allowing us to reuse calculations and focus on more general theory.

-As a fun aside, I myself have stumbled upon elliptic integrals while modeling with electrodynamics.
+I myself have stumbled upon elliptic integrals while modeling with electrodynamics.
 I can verify that they do exist, even in modern physics problems.

 The discovery of these classifications is not obvious, and you can find a more technical overview of Legendre's methods [at the start of this paper][11] as well as in [Legendre's original paper in French][8].

+You might be wondering, "How did Legendre come up with this general definition for elliptic integrals?"
+I, too, am wondering this.
+I can only provide loose motivations.
+Many mathematicians were focused on finding explicit solutions of integrals.
+Lots of attention was given to rational equations and square roots of rational equations.
+I'm sure this was partly because these were relatively "simple" cases and partly as a response to practical needs of physicists.
+I found at the top of [Abel's paper][6] that Lagrange and others had worked on transforming integrals of a similar type before Legendre.

+So this explains some of Legendre's inspiration.
+I also imagine that Legendre spent a lot of time transforming integrals, as did his peers.
+He probably first built an understanding of how integrals transformed, and eventually realized that he had rules sufficient to break down the general case of elliptic integrals.
+Constraining the degree in the square root to 3 or 4 was probably due to the fact that any lower degree was considered "trivial" and any higher degree couldn't be generally factored or handled with ease.
+For specifics, see [12.5 (and problem 12.5.1 in that section) of this source][3].

+Anyways, what I'm really saying is "blame it on the geist."
+I'd like a more fulfilling answer eventually, but for now, let's keep moving.

-We've now explored elliptic integrals sufficiently for my tastes, and it's time to take another chronological step forward and talk about their inverses, elliptic functions.
+We've now explored the discovery, motivation, and classification of elliptic integrals, and it's time to start another chronological step forward and talk about their inverses, elliptic functions.

 ## 3.0) Elliptic Functions: The Other Side of the Coin